ltfschoen/seeding/README.md

 ### Expert opinions

-The Polkadot EVM collective also aims to provide expert opinions and help in review, audit, and coordinate certain ecosystem initiatives.
+The Polkadot EVM collective also aims to provide expert opinions and help in the review, audit, and coordination of certain ecosystem initiatives.
 For example, the collective may be in charge to draft the detailed technical requirements for the new "OpenEVM" parachain and supervise its implementation.
 For this, we currently don't expect the collective to handle anything related to code implementation.